influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 #### JSON Configuration:

-The JSON data format supports specifying "tag keys".
-If specified, keys will be searched for in the root-level of the JSON blob.
-If the key(s) exist, they will be applied as tags to the Telegraf metrics.
+The JSON data format supports specifying "tag keys" and "field keys".
+If specified, keys will be searched for in the root-level and any nested lists of the JSON blob.
+If the key(s) exist, they will be applied as tags or fields to the Telegraf metrics.
+If "field_keys" is not specified, all int and float values will be set as fields by default.

 For example, if you had this configuration: